voxoco/k8s/README.md

 `secrets/secrets.yaml`
 ---------
 There are `secrets` referenced in the manifests.
-Be sure to create the necessary secrets yaml in the secrets dir before running.
+Be sure to create the necessary `secrets.yaml` in the secrets dir before running.
 Searching through the manifests will help determine the keys/values required.

 ## Install